Your First Machine Learning Project

 Ultimately, the role of machine learning in your organization depends on your business goals and company strategy.
 It’s not something you do just because other companies are doing it.
 Of course, with any BI initiative, there are plenty of “unknown unknowns” that are uncovered as projects progress—but you should have clear initial goals for what you want machine learning to improve in your business.

 So, where to start?
 There are two recommended routes here: Amazon AWS and Microsoft Azure.
-While we won’t examine setup for these platforms, it’s important to know there are multiple options in both these cases, and which one you go with largely depends on what you already have in place in your enterprise environment.
+While we won’t examine setup for these platforms until our next issue, it’s important to know there are multiple options in both these cases, and which one you go with largely depends on what you already have in place in your enterprise environment.
+Azure is more familiar to those invested already in the MS BI stack and MS SQL Server, while AWS tends to be more friendly to open-source technology and platform agnostic.
 Whichever platform you choose, Kopis can help you navigate the decision and get the most out of your machine learning project.